The information provided below is pertinent only to Arizona school districts unless otherwise noted.

 Q: ARS Sections 15-721 and 722 allow the Governing Board to purchase textbooks directly from the publisher.
 Are supplemental workbooks and similar items included in the definition of ‘textbooks’, and therefore excluded from the bidding process?

-A: If supplemental workbooks, etc. are for K-8 grades and adopted by the governing board in accordance with ARS Sections 15-721 and 722, they are included in the definition of textbooks and may be purchased directly from the publishers without going through formal competitive procurement procedures.
-All high school workbooks, instructional aids and other materials must be competitively procured if the cost is over the procurement threshold.
+A: If supplemental workbooks, etc. are adopted by the governing board in accordance with ARS Sections 15-721 and 722 (including the public review), they are included in the definition of textbooks and may be purchased directly from the publishers without going through formal competitive procurement procedures.

-Is it OK to contract with the second-place non awarded vendor on original bid if the awarded vendor breached the contract:
+When is it OK to contract with the second-place non awarded vendor on original bid if the awarded vendor breached the contract

 Q: A district awarded a contract via the bid/RFP process and the vendor breached the contract, therefore cancelling it.
 Can the district then award a contract to a vendor that was in second-place on the original bid?
 Or must the district go back out to bid?